 Execution: Designate one side of the court the winners side.
 Have one team of three start there, with everyone else on the other side – the challenge side – with one team on and the rest waiting.
 The team on the challenge side serves, and the teams play out the rally.
-If the team on the winners side wins, they stay, otherwise they exit and the challengers move to the winners side and a new team steps in on the challenge side.
-Continue for a set period of time or until some objective is reached.
+If the team on the winners side wins, they stay.
+Otherwise they exit, the challengers move to the winners side, and a new team steps in on the challenge side.
+Continue for a set period of time, or until some objective is reached.

 - For lower level teams where serving is inconsistent, the coach can initiate the ball to start each rally.

 - On a missed serve one can either say the whole team loses and switch in a new team, or just the server can be replaced.

 - Fixed teams can be used if there are the right numbers.

 - Lower levels players could go with 4s rather than 3s

 - For better players and/or on a smaller court you can play 2s.